open/close all folders

 - His novel Snow Crash, and to an extent, Cryptonomicon.
 Snow Crash especially straddles the line between Utopia and Dystopia and is usually considered the Trope Maker.

-- To an even greater extent, The Diamond Age, which begins with a typical Cyberpunk character, Bud, who gets arrested, tried, and executed before the actual story begins, to show that such characters have no place in this world.
+- To an even greater extent, The Diamond Age, which begins with a typical cyberpunk character, the two-bit cyborg criminal Bud, who gets arrested, tried, and executed before the actual story begins, to show that such characters have no place in this world.
+The novel is set in a near-future where technological advance has wiped away nation-states and radically altered the entire global economy – for most people, this turns out to be a good thing.

-- Halting State and Rule 34 by Charles Stross both are Twenty Minutes into the Future with a debatably amoral view of technology.
+- Halting State and Rule 34 by Charles Stross both are 20 Minutes into the Future with a debatably amoral view of technology.

 - Bruce Sterling: